 I will bring back my exiled people Israel; they will rebuild the ruined cities and live in them.
 They will plant vineyards and drink their wine; they will make gardens and eat their fruit.
 I will plant Israel in their own land, never again to be uprooted from the land I have given them,” says the LORD your God.
 (Amos 9:14-15)

-This regathering began 62 years ago.
-One day soon the Lord will reveal Himself to Israel by destroying a huge Moslem force arrayed against them.
+This regathering actually began at the beginning of the 20th Century and was made official in 1948.
+One day soon the Lord will reveal Himself to Israel by destroying a huge Muslim force arrayed against them.
 Then He’ll complete the regathering, not leaving any behind (Ezekiel 39:22).
 He’ll protect those who are His through the End Times judgments (Jere.
 30:11) and open their eyes to finally recognize that Jesus is their Messiah (Zechariah 12:10) before the 2nd Coming.

-Will Israel once again be the pre-imminent nation on Earth?
+Will Israel once again be God’s favored nation on Earth?